ssreekanth2000/project_1/report.md

 Cohen effect size between the age difference of people who have done only cocaine and people who have done both cocaine and cannabis= -1.860

-We can see here that cocaine users who have used weed have started using coke almost two years earlier compared to those who haven't.
+We can see here that cocaine users who have used cannabis have started using coke almost two years earlier compared to those who haven't.
 This suggests that people who have consumed cannabis have used harder drugs earlier compared to those who haven't.
 There is nothing conclusive to be drawn from this but it is an interesting pattern.

 We shall again plot the scatter plot and regression to visualize the relationship.